sci-visus/OpenVisus/Executable/mod_visus/README.atlantis.md

 sudo /usr/sbin/a2enmod  headers
 sudo /usr/sbin/a2enmod  visus

+# IMPORTANT: I had to disable this since it was loading libpython2.7 and got conflicts with python3
+sudo /usr/sbin/a2dismod wsgi

 # CHECK THIS OUTPUT (!) just to be sure APACHE_MODULES has been changed and contains headers and visus
 grep visus /etc/sysconfig/apache2
 ```